andreysaf/PDF-SDK-Evaluation-2021/README.md

 Web developers have quite a few options for adding a PDF renderer to their web application and evaluating these options can be time-consuming.
 Here is a guide with samples that compares several PDF library options.

+Watch the presentation and the overview for this repo on [YouTube](https://youtu.be/4bWEf8tOXXE).

 ## Table of Contents

 * [Adding PDF Support In A Web Application In 2021](#adding-pdf-support-in-a-web-application-in-2021)